 When the translation files are separate from the code, there are following ways to introduce new strings into Weblate.

 Manually, using Add new translation string from Tools menu in the language used as the source for translations.

 Programmatically, using the API

-By uploading source file as Replace existing translation file (this overwrites existing strings, so please make sure the file includes both old and new strings, see Import methods).
+By uploading source file as Replace existing translation file (this overwrites existing strings, so please make sure the file includes both old and new strings) or Add new strings, see Import methods.

 Updating target language files#

 For monolingual files (see Supported file formats) Weblate might add new translation strings not present in the Monolingual base language file, and not in actual translations.
 It does not however perform any automatic cleanup of stale strings as that might have unexpected outcomes.
 If you want to do this, please install Cleanup translation files add-on which will handle the cleanup according to your requirements.

 Weblate also will not try to update bilingual files in any way, so if you need